simplecodeingithub/week4_homework/README.md

 ## Exercise 12 – Collections
-This exercise focuses on understanding Python collections, including lists, tuples, and dictionaries.
+This exercise focuses on understanding Python collections, including lists, tuples, and Sets.

 ### Collection Types:
 * **Lists** – Ordered, mutable (can be changed), and allows duplicate values.